Kelowna-Lake Country Conservatives ready to vote - Kelowna Capital News

-Kelowna-Lake Country Conservatives will pick their candidate for the upcoming federal election, Saturday.
+Kelowna-Lake Country Conservatives will pick their candidate for the upcoming federal election tonight.

 Former Kelowna city councillor Tracy Gray and Troika Development’s CEO Renee Wasylyk are vying for the nomination and, according to the party’s electoral district association president, both women have helped grow party membership numbers considerably the capaign.